Catalog publishing information

 Students wishing to withdraw from the program must provide written notice to the administration.

 Students may request a leave of absence due to extenuating circumstances.
-This does not change payment terms or due dates.

 The Media Arts Center has a clear, accessible, and fair policy regarding complaints.
 Here’s a breakdown of key elements: